sadi-c/DevBops_CI-CD/README.md

 <br>

 `4.
 This pipeline also builds and pushes images to the dockerhub.
-In order to push to dockerhub in a secure manner we will provide our dockerhub credientials as Jenkins creditentials`
+In order to push to dockerhub in a secure manner we will provide our dockerhub credentials as Jenkins credentials`

  <br>
  <img src= "Imgs/dockerhub.png">